What Is a Delaware Series LLC?

 Some entrepreneurs do not want to keep track of many separate asset-holding LLCs when the nature of the assets are (1) passive and (2) not prone to attract liability.
 It is less expensive with regard to state filing fees and annual franchise tax payments to form one Series LLC with multiple protected series than two or more traditional LLCs.
 The Series LLC is the only way to have separate mini-shields all established by one entity.

 Series LLC Information

 The Series LLC is better suited when risks are remote and foreseeable risks can be insured.
 The number of protected series of the Series LLC is determined by the Series Operating Agreement.

-To be eligible for the protection of Series shields, in addition to filing the Certificate of Formation and executing a protected Series LLC operating agreement setting forth the separate protected series, the members also need to (1) associate assets with protected series, (2) keep separate records and (3) operate each protected series like a separate entity at arm’s length.
+To be eligible for the protection of Series shields, in addition to filing the Certificate of Formation and executing a Series LLC operating agreement setting forth the separate protected series, the members also need to (1) associate assets with protected series, (2) keep separate records and (3) operate each protected series like a separate entity at arm’s length.
 Because each separate protected series is a person under the law, care in management, operations and record keeping needs to be taken to prevent creditor claims of voidable transfers between protected series.
-The protected Series LLC should never be used to transfer assets between protected series to defraud creditors.
+The Series LLC should never be used to transfer assets between protected series to defraud creditors.

-The protected Series LLC members can establish an unlimited number of these protected series through a private operating agreement with sub-agreements for each protected series.
+The Series LLC members can establish an unlimited number of these protected series through a private operating agreement with sub-agreements for each protected series.

-- Ability to create an unlimited number of horizontal internal “firewalls” between baskets of assets known as protected series
+- Ability to create an unlimited number of horizontal internal “firewalls” between baskets of assets known as series

 - One fixed annual fee, regardless of the number of protected series